 Applicants can use the links provided in the online application or the link to the secure form below to submit a statement of career goals, letters of recommendation, resume or curriculum vitae or other supporting documents.
 Letters of recommendation can also be submitted by the recommender using this upload utility.
 Applicants should provide their recommenders with the their application I.D. to prevent delays when processing letters of recommendation.
 If you submit documents using this utility, please do not mail them as well.
 You will receive an email notification when your document(s) have been processed.

 Please do not submit official transcripts using this form.
 All official transcripts must come directly from a previous institution.

 5. Official academic transcripts

 Kent State University requires official transcripts for any academic programs in which you are enrolled and for all academic degrees that you have completed.
-All official transcripts should be sent to the Office of Graduate Program Services or the Office of International Affairs as appropriate using one of the addresses listed below:
+All official transcripts should be sent to the Office of Graduate Program Services or the Office of Global Education as appropriate using one of the addresses listed below:

 Domestic Applicants (US Citizens and Permanent residents):